bitrise-io/devcenter/_articles/reviews/bitrise-ota-app-deployment-draft.md

 ## Deploy directory or file path

-If you use custom steps or our `Do anything with Script step` to deploy apps from the `$BITRISE_DEPLOY_DIR` directory, make sure you move the generated app into this directory or set the `Deploy directory or file path` input of the `Deploy to Bitrise.io step` to point to the location of the app file.
-If the app file (.ipa/APK) is available, the `Deploy to Bitrise.io` Step will upload the file for the Build and **the file will be listed on the Build’s page**.
+If the file path of the app (.ipa/APK) is available in the right directory, the `Deploy to Bitrise.io` Step will upload the file for the Build and **the file will be listed on the Build’s page**.

+If you use custom steps or our `Do anything with Script step` to deploy apps from the `$BITRISE_DEPLOY_DIR` directory, make sure:

+* you move the generated app into this directory or
+* you set the `Deploy directory or file path` input of the `Deploy to Bitrise.io step` to point to the location of the app file.

 ## Notify: User Roles

-You can define who should get notification of the generated build based on your app's user groups.
+You can define who should get notified of the generated build based on your app's user groups.
 There are a couple of options for you to choose from:

 * leave `everyone` in the input field to notify everyone in the group.
-* notify based on user role: `testers`, `developers`, `admins`, or `owner` (select one or more and separate with commas)
+* notify based on user role: `testers`, `developers`, `admins`, or `owner` (Select one or more and separate the roles with commas)
 * if you don't want to notify anyone, set it to `none`.

-The default input here is `everyone`.
+The default input value here is `everyone`.

 ## Notify: Emails

 Set one or more email addresses of those who should get **notification**.
-This field is  [sensitive](/builds/env-vars-secret-env-vars/) so make sure you register those email addresses in `Secrets`.
+This field is  [sensitive](/builds/env-vars-secret-env-vars/) so make sure you register those email addresses in our `Secrets` tab.

 ## Enable Public Page for the App